MarcoKuehne/essex_summer_school_qta/README.md

 -	**Lab**: Creating a dictionary and applying it to a document-feature matrix.

+- **Readings**:
+  -  Pennebaker J. & King, L. (1999) Linguistic styles: language use as an individual difference.
+Journal of Personality and Social Psychology, 77(6), 1296–1312.

+  - Young, L., & Soroka, S. (2012).
+Affective news: The automated coding of sentiment in political texts.
+Political Communication, 29(2), 205–231.

 *Day 6 - July 18*

 -	**Lecture**: Human coding and document classification using supervised machine learning.

 -	**Lab**: Binary classification of documents using a Naïve Bayes classifier.

+- **Readings**:
+  -  Daniel Jurafsky and James H. Martin (2020).
+Speech and Language Processing: An Introduction to Natural Language Processing, Computational Linguistics, and Speech Recognition.
+3rd edition: Chapter 4.

+  - Müller, S., (2020).
+“Media coverage of campaign promises throughout the electoral cycle.”
+Political Communication: 1–23.

 *Day 7 - July 19*